Potts Hill Reservoirs 1 and 2

 Potts Hill Reservoirs 1 and 2 are heritage-listed reservoirs at Cooper Road, Potts Hill, City of Canterbury-Bankstown, New South Wales, Australia.
-It was designed by Board of Water Supply and Sewerage and built from 1880.
+They were designed by Board of Water Supply and Sewerage and built from 1880.
 The reservoirs are now maintained by the Board's successor, Sydney Water (a corporation owned by the state government).
 It was added to the New South Wales State Heritage Register on 18 November 1999.

 History

 Yagoona

 This residential suburb just north of Bankstown was known as Irishtown, at least as early as 1833.
 Two other suburbs in the area (Bass Hill and North Bankstown) were at one time also called that name.
 Like Bankstown, Irishtown, or Yagoona as it became known in 1927, was classified as a rural area.
 The name "Yagoona" is Aboriginal for "now" or "today".
 The present suburb was created by changing the boundaries in the area, when Bankstown began to expand.

 In 1831 a number of grants of 30 to 50 acres were made north of Liverpool Road.
 Early landowners included Thomas Walford, Martin Short, Thomas Kennedy, Samuel Terry, Patrick Whalan and Joseph Eldridge (who received 100 acres that year).
 In 1839 Samuel Thornton received 100 acres at Irishtown, east of the present Saltash Street and south of Liverpool Road.
 One of the earliest churches in the suburb was the Methodist church on Dutton's Hill, in use at the end of 1859.

 The first police station was built in Yagoona in the 1950s when the suburb began to develop and new houses were being built.
 A post office had operated since 1941.